etrandafir93/model-based-testing-practice/README.md

 }
 ```

-This will make it easily to create two test clients in our test, one for each version of the service:
+This will make it easy to create two test clients in our test, one for each version of the service:

 ```java
 TestHttpClient model = testClient("app-model");
 TestHttpClient tested = testClient("app-tested");
 ```

-## Jqwik
+## 5. Jqwik

-Jqwik is a property-based testing framework for Java that integrates with JUnit5, automatically generating test cases to validate properties of code across diverse input data.
+Jqwik is a property-based testing framework for Java that integrates with JUnit5, automatically generating test cases to validate properties of code across diverse inputs.
 It enhances test coverage and uncovers edge cases by using generators to create varied and random test inputs.

 If you're new to Jqwik, you can explore their API in detail by reviewing the [official user guide](https://jqwik.net/docs/current/user-guide.html).
 While this tutorial won't cover all the specifics of  the API, it's important to know that Jqwik allows us to define a set of actions we want to test.